-Target 1: By 2030, at least 10 % of coastal habitats have been restored to pre-degraded status: mangroves loss is halted by 2020 and mangrove area increasing by 2030, there is no net of coral reef or seagrass by 2020, and there is a reduction of the key anthropogenic pressures that erode the resilience of coral reefs, seagrass and mangroves. [\Consideration: Indicators: Area covered; number, type and effectiveness of contingency, management and monitoring plans created]
+Target 1: By 2030, at least 10 % of coastal habitats have been restored to pre-degraded status: mangroves loss is halted by 2020 and mangrove area increasing by 2030, there is no net of coral reef or seagrass by 2020, and there is a reduction of the key anthropogenic pressures that erode the resilience of coral reefs, seagrass and mangroves.

-Activity Indicator/s Partners Time Frame/Possible funding sources 1.1 Plan and implement scientifically sound restoration programs for degraded coastal and marine ecosystems (mangroves, coral reefs, seagrasses, lagoons and estuaries) Extent recovered/replanted No of initiatives; Species diversity National (MoE, FD, DW, Research institutions, NGO/CBOs) International (SACE/SASP, SAARC- CZMC, Mangrove for the Future; IUCN, WWF, UNEP, RAMSAR, UNESCO- MAB; UNESCO-WH; Coral Reef Initiative, Global Coral Reef Monitoring Framework) Monitoring every 3 years Funding sources (to be discussed at the next WS) GEF - Biodiversity 1.2 Increase equitable participation of coastal communities in managing the resource base through formal co-management mechanisms.
-No of co- management/community based mechanisms created and functioning for the sustainable management of coastal and marine resources.
-Governance effectiveness indicators on coastal areas.
-Monitoring every 2 years GEF - Biodiversity
+Sub-Targets Activities Indicator/s Partners Time Frame/Possible funding sources 1.1 Plan and implement scientifically sound restoration programs for degraded coastal and marine ecosystems (mangroves, coral reefs, seagrasses, lagoons and estuaries) Extent recovered/replanted No of co-management/ Percentage of Changes in specific ecosystems, No: of initiatives National (MoE, FD, DW, Research institutions, NGO/CBOs) International (SACE/SASP, SAARC- CZMC, Mangrove for the Future; IUCN, WWF, UNEP, RAMSAR, UNESCO- MAB; UNESCO-WH; Coral Reef Initiative, Global Coral Reef Monitoring Framework) Monitoring every 3 years Funding sources (to be discussed at the next WS) GEF - Biodiversity Monitoring every 2 years GEF - Biodiversity 1.2 Increase equitable participation of coastal communities in managing the resource base through formal co- management mechanisms. community based mechanisms created and functioning for the sustainable management of coastal and marine resources.
+Awareness programmes developed on the importance of conservation of coastal and marine resources.
+Sustainable livelihood options provided. effectiveness in coastal areas.